Milad0310/age-and-gender-prediction/README.md

      - Pre-trained VGG19 model weights.
    - Run the main script (e.g., `python main.py`).
    - The script will:
-     - Load the Haarcascade face detector.
+     - Load the yolo face detector.
      - Load the pre-trained VGG19 model.
      - Load the UTKFace dataset.
      - Train the model (if training is required).